IBE160/SG-NextGenCoding/docs/sprint-artifacts/1-1-initialize-project-structure-tools.md

 As a developer,
-I want a well-defined project structure with essential development tools configured, So that I can start coding efficiently and maintain consistency across the team.
+I want a well-defined project structure with essential development tools configured, So that I can start building my app efficiently and consistently.

 ## Acceptance Criteria (Authoritative)